-The first two levels allow you to publish to popular forums: Vimeo, WeVideo, YouTube, DropBox, Facebook, Twitter, Google Drive, DailyMotion; whereas the upper levels will allow you to publish to WeVideo, Vimeo, Google Drive, FTP, DailyMotion, YouTube, DropBox, Facebook, Twitter, Box, Wistia, and Vidcaster for a few additional options.
+WeVideo‘s first two levels allow you to publish to popular forums: Vimeo, WeVideo, YouTube, DropBox, Facebook, Twitter, Google Drive, DailyMotion.
+Their upper levels will allow you to publish to WeVideo, Vimeo, Google Drive, FTP, DailyMotion, YouTube, DropBox, Facebook, Twitter, Box, Wistia, and Vidcaster for a few additional options.

 Music Library and other Goodies

 The online music library available is 22 songs for the free version, and paid versions have a 100 song library to choose from.
-Finally, the 3 lesser versions of WeVideo don’t allow for some of the best functionality in the $69.00 per year version, which includes Custom Branding, Call-To-Action, Redirect (Sales Funnel) Landing Page, Priority Processing and even Multi-User options.
+Finally, the 3 lesser versions of WeVideo don’t allow for some of the best functionality.
+In the $69.00 per year version includes Custom Branding, Call-To-Action, Redirect (Sales Funnel) Landing Page, Priority Processing and even Multi-User options.

 Contracts or No?

 There are no contracts, so you can cancel without notice.
 Be aware though, that at the lower levels, you can create and publish, but if you go over publishing time limits, you will need to pay to upgrade.
 Also, even though additional users are supported, they do need to get their own “license”.
 Check all the fine print, talk to their customer support for more details.